kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) As a result of the malfunction of any other component.

-\(i\) *Heater exhaust.* Each heater exhaust system must meet the requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1121   General.|§27.1121]] and 27.1123.
+\(i\) *Heater exhaust.* Each heater exhaust system must meet the requirements of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1121   General.|§§27.1121]] and 27.1123.

 \(1\) Each exhaust shroud must be sealed so that no flammable fluids or hazardous quantities of vapors can reach the exhaust system through joints.